backstage/backstage/docs/permission/plugin-authors/03-adding-a-resource-permission-check.md

 Notice that unlike `todosListCreate`, the `todosListUpdate` permission contains a `resourceType` field.
 This field indicates to the permission framework that this permission is intended to be authorized in the context of a resource with type `'todo-item'`.
 You can use whatever string you like as the resource type, as long as you use the same value consistently for each type of resource.

-## Authorization using the new permission
+## Setting up authorization for the update permission

 To start, let's edit `plugins/todo-list-backend/src/service/router.ts` in the same manner as we did in the previous section: